AIZAZ588/RTL-LEGO-A-Digital-Hardware-Generator-and-Integrator/README.md

+# RTL LAGO
-# Digital Hardware Generator and Integrator
+## A Digital Hardware Generator and Integrator

 The aim of this project is to create a framework that can be used to generate and intergrate RTL components.
 User should be able to connect components from a library of generic RTL components and existing IP blocks to create Digital Hardware.